Jarrio/DiscordBotTemplate/README.md

 haxelib install hxnodejs
 haxelib git aidan-ecs https://github.com/Aidan63/ecs
 ```
+*Note: `hxnodejs` is not mandatory, it is just used to access sys stuff.
+You can mod out the file reader stuff which is only used to load in the config file in this example*

 3) cd into the `bin` directory and then run:
 ```
 npm install